NukeMail

 NukeMailnukemail.app

-Strong privacy fundamentals with private inboxes and no personal data collection, though the access code system means someone with your code could access your inbox.
-A good middle ground if you want privacy without the commitment of creating an account with an alias service.
+You get strong privacy with private inboxes and no personal data collection.
+The access code system means someone with your code could access your inbox.
+It's a good middle ground if you want privacy without the commitment of creating an account with an alias service.
+It isn't perfect.

 Pros